What To Expect When Visiting Your Osteopath

-Yes, osteopathic treatment has been shown to be an effective, safe and gentle way to treat mothers and babies.
-Your body changes dramatically during pregnancy to make room for your growing baby, and this may lead to problems like back or pelvic pain, sciatica, indigestion and trouble sleeping comfortably.
+Yes, osteopathic treatment is a popular choice for pregnancy.
+Your body changes dramatically during this time to make room for your growing baby, and this may lead to problems like back or pelvic pain, sciatica, indigestion and trouble sleeping comfortably.
 Your osteopath can select gentle techniques and give advice to help you manage your pregnancy more comfortably.

-Yes, osteopathic treatment is a safe, gentle and effective for treating children of any age.
+Yes, Osteopathic treatment is growing in popularity for treatment of babies, children & teens.
 Common reasons for bringing your child to see an osteopath include, birth trauma, accidents or falls, postural problems, growing pains and sporting injuries.
 Advice may also be given on general health, diet, exercise and posture.
 If required your osteopath may also refer your child to other health care professionals.

 Osteopathic treatment is suitable for babies at any age.
-As 85% of skull growth occurs in the first year of your baby’s life, osteopathic treatment within the first six months provides the best opportunity to support the healthy development of your baby.
-Osteopathic treatment is proven to be a safe, gentle and effective treatment for babies and may help with reflux, digestive problems, suckling or feeding difficulty and ‘flat head’ or skull deformation.
+As 85% of skull growth occurs in the first year of your baby’s life, this may be an ideal time for osteopathic treatment to support the healthy development of your baby.
+Our Osteopathic treatment for babies is very gentle and may help with reflux, digestive problems, suckling or feeding difficulty (relating to the muscles and movements required to feed) and ‘flat head’ or skull deformation.

 Most private health insurance covers Osteopathy in the “extras” cover.
 Check with your health fund to be certain.
 We can claim you private health insurance on-the-spot with our Hicaps terminal.